-Singapore allocated the purchase price to the acquired assets and liabilities.
+The Company allocated the purchase price to the acquired assets and liabilities.
 It was determined that the carrying value of these assets approximated their fair value at acquisition.
 The remaining purchase price was then allocated to the acquired intellectual property, namely patents.

 Fair value of ValiBio SA net assets: \$

+Coch and coch aquivalents (68)

-Cash and cash equivalents (68)
+Cash and cash equivalents ' '

 Other current assets 34,526

 Property and equipment 1,887

 Intangible assets/patents 1,218,297

 Accounts payable and other liabilities (254,642)

 Net assets on acquisition 1,000,000

 Purchase price (1,000,000)

 Excess of fair value of net assets over purchase price